cryptopunksnotdead/programming-cryptopunks/10_hair.md

-Salon hair time!
+Salon time!
 Let's add a hair style.
 Let's start with the side hair style in orange (that's the only hair color in the original Lavra Lab series from 2017 with a side hair style do):